All the songs in 'Wicked' on Broadway

 Discover fun facts about the hit musical's most popular tunes.

 Countless audiences have called Wicked, and all its songs, wonderful for 20 years and counting.
-Telling the backstory of Elphaba — the Wicked Witch of the West — and the good witch Glinda before the events of The Wizard of Oz, Wicked has defied gravity on Broadway and become one of its most popular long-running shows.
+Telling the backstory of Elphaba — the Wicked Witch of the West — and the good witch Glinda before the events of The Wizard of Oz, Wicked has defied gravity on Broadway and become one of its most popular and longest-running shows.

 Wicked is one of those musicals with multiple songs even non-theatre fans likely know, "Defying Gravity" and "Popular" among them.
-Hearing these songs live is some younger fans' first Broadway memory, and Stephen Schwartz's tunes also captured older, longtime Broadway fans with their musical magic and whimsy.
+Hearing these songs live is some younger fans' first Broadway memory, and Stephen Schwartz's tunes also capture older, longtime Broadway fans with their musical magic and whimsy.

 Learn more about all the songs in Wicked, including their significance to the plot and fun facts about them.
 Light spoilers for Wicked follow.